stephen-atech/JavaScript-tutorial/README.md

    var str = "Hello, is \"Hi\", is what he siad"

 # Quating Strings Using Single Quates
-- To avoid using escape characters, Javascript can use single quates instead os double, the the double quates can be used in the straing variable without escaping the characters
+- To avoid using escape characters, Javascript can use single quates or backticks instead os double, the the double quates can be used in the straing variable without escaping the characters
 eg:
    - var strSingleQuates = 'Hello, is "Hi", is what he siad'
+   - var strSingleQuatesBackTicks = `Hello, is "Hi", is what he siad`